Transformative and transdisciplinary: methods and techniques for monitoring environmental change 2.1.67

 I'm interested in the ecology, impacts, and management of species that are changing their distributions due to humans.
 I work on the optimization of management and surveillance for species with dynamic ranges, including for invasive pests and trees undergoing climate-induced range shifts.
 I’m interested in creating better forecasts of future movement patterns, and better recommendations for invasive species management at large scales.

-Ellen Kilpatrick
+Ellen Neville

 Project Officer

-Tern, University Of Adelaide
+TERN, University Of Adelaide

 More than just electronic datasheets, why standardising ecological data collection matters